trottier/slate/source/index.html.md

 // EXAMPLE USAGE
 ```
-Sends a report message with standard fields and extra field to the particle cloud.
+Send a report message with standard fields and extra field to the particle cloud.
 Returns true if successful.